Camembert in pumpkin with cranberries and bacon

 How do you make this?

-Preparing the pumpkin: Cut off the top of the pumpkin (slightly larger) and hollow out the pumpkin so that the Camembert fits neatly inside.
+Preparing the pumpkin: Cut the lid off the pumpkin (a bit wider) and hollow out the pumpkin so that the Camembert fits nicely inside.

-Preparing the Camembert: Use a knife to make crosswise cuts on the top of the Camembert.
+Preparing the Camembert: Make crosswise cuts in the top of the Camembert with a knife.

-Slice the garlic very thinly and insert it into the cuts in the cheese.
+Slice the garlic into super fine rounds and insert them into the cuts of the cheese.

-Season with salt and pepper.
+Season with pepper and salt.
 Add some rosemary between the cuts.

-Bacon and nuts: Fry the bacon pieces in a dry pan until crispy, drain on kitchen paper, and spread over the Camembert.
+Bacon bits and nuts: Fry the bacon bits in a dry pan until crispy, drain on paper towels, and distribute over the Camembert.

-Roughly chop the nuts and sprinkle over the cheese and inside the pumpkin.
+Chop the nuts coarsely and sprinkle over the cheese and into the pumpkin.

-Finishing: Spoon the cranberry sauce over and pour the white wine over the cheese.
+Finishing touches: Spoon the cranberry sauce over it and pour the white wine over the cheese.

-Place the stuffed pumpkin in an ovenproof dish and bake for 25 minutes in the oven.
+Place the filled pumpkin in an ovenproof dish and bake for 25 minutes in the oven.

 Place the croutons on a baking sheet and put them in the oven for the last 15 minutes.